-Where can I safety and confidently ride my electric scooter?
+Where can I safely and confidently ride my electric scooter?

-Bicycles pmds and e scooters and pmds all can't be ridden on pedestrian-only paths.
+Bicycles, PMDs and e-scooters all can't be ridden on pedestrian-only paths.
 How do you identify these paths?
 Actually, they are known better as underpasses and overhead bridges.
-If you are face-to-face with these paths, stop riding.
+When you come across these paths, stop riding.
 Dismount and push instead.

 Shared paths are constructed to accommodate everyone with its large width.
 All joggers, cyclists and electric scooter riders are welcomed on such paths (they are also known as park connectors and cycling paths).
 Speedy pmds are welcomed so long as you are not riding faster than the 25 km/h speed limit on these paths.

 If you break the rule and zoom faster than the speed limit, the Land Transport Authority (LTA) will go after you.
 So don't.